shaps80/Logging/README.md

 // Pi is 3.14
 ```

+## Features

+The library includes a custom `DebugLogHandler` that you're free to use or create your own.
+The provided handler uses SFSymbols to improve readability and clarity in the console, as well as a predfined structure for how each log is printed.
+Obviously you can always use your own `LogHandler` as you can directly with SwiftLog.

+The string interpolation additions can mostly be found in the `Message.swift` and `Interpolation.swift` files.

+I've also added many tests to ensure the string interpolation and privacy features are working as expected.
+However, I have not included any of SwiftLog's tests since the library is simply a _direct copy_ (see below).

+## SwiftLog

+The actual logging framework is a _direct copy_ of Apple's own SwiftLog.
+The reason I didn't include it as a dependency is because there was no way for my to _extend_ it to include string interpolation that I could see.
+If anyone has ideas on how to make this work, I would love to hear about them.
+Please open an Issue so we can discuss it as this would allow me to properly attribute and pin to a dependency version etc...

 ## Installation

 The code is packaged as a framework.
 You can install manually (by copying the files in the `Sources` directory) or using Swift Package Manager (**preferred**)